 The controls and game mechanics work nicely together without causing any form of annoyance yet ultimately it will always feel like a shareware/PD type of title.

-It’s amazing to think of that Anthony Flak singlehandedly made everything in the game by hand and even more so that he only had one lump of grey clay to do it all with, he made one by one object and then took pictures of it and then imported the object onto his computer and colored them in photoshop, the reason for all of this was due to a shortage of clay in his country (New Zealand).
+It’s amazing to think of that Anthony Flak singlehandedly made everything in the game by hand and even more so that he only had one lump of grey clay to do it all with, he made one by one object and then took pictures of it and then imported the object onto his computer and coloured them in photoshop, the reason for all of this was due to a shortage of clay in his country (New Zealand).

 You will eventually encounter some bosses, the boss fights are pretty unique and like the one included here shows unorthodox for a shoot em’up like this.